 Please don’t let those compliments about “how talented” you are, get to your head.
 They don’t mean much to cashiers, landlords or utility service companies.
 Of course, kind words are nice and healthy to hear but as long as you are (an adult) building a creative career, you have financial responsibilities and aspirations just like people who have a day job and ‘steady’ salary.

-Even people with day jobs nowadays are being inspired or pressed to start a business in their otherwise free time or at the very least.
+Even people with day jobs nowadays are being inspired or pressed to start a business in their otherwise free time.

 In ‘Bim,’ (or any other pricey place) you’ve got to outline what you need to earn to manage your financial responsibilities (personal, career-wise, savings and causes to support/ investments.)
 Do this without mentally trying to put a limit on God who will supply all your needs.